learning-paths/pathway-clojure/content/index.md

 You will be readily welcomed anywhere you happen to plug into the community online or at an in-person event, such a [user group meeting](https://dev.clojure.org/display/community/Clojure+User+Groups).

+### Clojure is a program

+To ground all this hyperbole in absolute truth, Clojure is a program written in Java and Clojure.
+We'll expand on this in the *Running Clojure Code* Section below.

 ## Why learn Clojure?

 I can't answer this question for you.
 That would be too presumptive of me.
 But I can tell you why I chose Clojure.